 - Commission-Free Trading: A pioneer of low-cost investing, Firstrade offers commission-free trading options on stocks, options, and many of the most popular and sought-after ETFs.
-As noted in our original review of Firstrade, the fact that they charge no per-contract fees on options puts them in a different category of value than other brokers, with just Robinhood matching them in this regard.
+As noted in our original review of Firstrade, the fact that its charges no per-contract fees on options puts it in a different category of value than other brokers, with just Robinhood matching them in this regard.

 - Free Mutual Funds Trading: Most low-cost brokers do not offer the option to trade mutual funds.
 Not only does Firstrade make mutual funds available, but there are zero fees associated with them.

 - Free Market Research: Firstrade makes it easy to access market research from numerous reputable sources, such as Benzinga, Morningstar, and Zacks.
-For example, Morningstar typically requires a paid subscription for their services, but Firstrade users gain complete, full-fledged access to their premium charts.
+For example, Morningstar typically requires a paid subscription for its services, but Firstrade users gain complete, full-fledged access to its premium charts.

 - Free Education: This is another way that Firstrade helps beginner investors.
 Firstrade’s free Education Center is focused on basic, introductory articles.
-They also provide users with a guide to common abbreviations and terminologies found throughout stock market lingo.
+It also provides users with a guide to common abbreviations and terminologies found throughout stock market lingo.